A Sweet Rabbit Hole by DARCY: Using Honeypots to Detect Universal Trigger's Adversarial Attacks: Preliminary Analysis

 where $\oplus$ is a token-wise concatenation.
-Instead of directly optimizing Eq. (\ref{eqn:unitrigger}) on the whole $\mathcal{D}_{attack}$ set, UniTrigger iteratively finds the best trigger.
-First, it initializes the trigger to be a neutral phrase (e.g., ``the the the") and uses \textit{beam-search} to select the next best candidate tokens to optimize $\mathcal{L}_{L^*}$ on a batch randomly sampled from $\mathcal{D}_{attack}$.
-The top tokens are then used as initialization to find the next best ones until $\mathcal{L}_{L^*}$ converges.
-The final set of tokens are selected as the final attack trigger \cite{wallace2019universal}.
+To optimize Eq. (\ref{eqn:UniTrigger}), the attacker first initializes the trigger to be a neutral phrase (e.g., ``the the the") and uses the \textit{beam-search} method to select the best candidate tokens by optimizing Eq. (\ref{eqn:UniTrigger}) on a mini-batch randomly sampled from $\mathcal{D}_{attack}$.
+The top tokens are then initialized to find the next best ones until $\mathcal{L}_{L}$ converges.
+The final set of tokens are selected as the universal trigger \cite{wallace2019universal}.